 How to make sourdough blueberry muffins

-For the full recipe and directions, please scroll down to the recipe card below.
-This is just a general overview of how to make these muffins so you know the method before you start baking.
+This recipe is simple to make!
+For the full set of directions, please scroll down to the recipe card below.
+This is just a general overview on how to make it to help you plan.

 - Preheat your oven and liberally grease a muffin pan with either baking spray or with using the butter and flour method.